timbosssds/textract/README.md

 # textract
 Extract & process information from PDF.
 Amazon textract takes information from PDF & converts to JSON.
-Python (using pandas) the processes JSON to produce and output data in data frames.
+Python (using pandas) then processes JSON to produce and output data in data frames.